 Talk to a treatment expert

 Both illicit and prescription opioids can be extremely addictive when they’re misused or used for too long.
 Opioid use disorders often require treatment to effectively address.
 Treatment involves a multidisciplinary process that addresses medical, psychological, and social needs that might be related to addiction.
-Treatment often starts with detox, which is a level of care that addresses the withdrawal phase that comes after you stop using opioids.
+Treatment often starts with NCBI, which is a level of care that addresses the withdrawal phase that comes after you stop using opioids.
 Opioid withdrawal can cause flu-like symptoms, including sweating, diarrhea, and vomiting.
 Withdrawal can lead to dehydration in some cases, which can be dangerous.

 Other levels of care include inpatient, intensive outpatient, and outpatient care.
 These levels of care may involve similar therapies, including individual and group sessions.
 However, as you progress in treatment, you will need to spend less time in treatment services each day.